SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/03-Inversion-of-Control.md

 [slide hideTitle]
 # Field Injection

-Feild injection si did when using autowire annotation on fields member in a class.
+Feild injection could be done by using autowire annotation on fields member in a class.

-It is easier for writing and easier for adding new dependencies, but it is not recommended.
+It is easier for writing and for adding new dependencies, but it is not recommended.

 These dependencies could grow in size, which makes them harder for maintainability and control.